Revisiting Greedy Decoding for Visual Question Answering: A Calibration Perspective: Theoretical Framework

 Our primary theoretical contribution is summarized in the following theorem. \begin{theorem} Let $\text{ECE}^\alpha$, $\text{ECE}^1$, $\text{BS}^\alpha$, and $\text{BS}^1$ be defined as in~\eqref{def:ece_a},~\eqref{def:ece_1},~\eqref{def:bs_a} and~\eqref{def:bs_1}.
 Greedy decoding strategy is optimal if, for any $\alpha$ that does not correspond to the greedy strategy, at least one of the following conditions holds: \begin{enumerate} \item[\circled{1}] $G^\alpha_1 := \mathbb{E}_{I,x, a \sim q^\alpha} [q(a^1|I,x) - q(a|I,x)] \\ - \text{ECE}^1 - \text{ECE}^\alpha \geq 0 $ \item[\circled{2}] $G^\alpha_2 := \mathbb{E}_{I,x, a \sim q^\alpha} \left[ q(a^1|I,x) - \frac{1+q^2(a|I,x)}{2q(a|I,x)} \right] \\- \text{ECE}^1 + \frac{\text{BS}^\alpha}{2} \geq 0 $ \end{enumerate} \end{theorem}

-The proof of Theorem~\ref{thr:cal} is in Appendix.
+The proof of Theorem~\ref{thr:cal} is in Appendix~\ref{sec:proof}.

 Theorem~\ref{thr:cal} suggests that the greedy decoding is optimal under different conditions.
 Condition~\circled{1} can be satisfied when model assigns high confidence to the top-$1$ answer while maintaining low confidence for others (\emph{i.e.}, large $\mathbb{E}_{I,x,a\sim q^\alpha}[q(a^1|I,x)-q(a|I,x)]$), and is well calibrated across all answers (\emph{i.e.}, low $\text{ECE}^1$ and $\text{ECE}^\alpha$).
 These requirements align with observed VQA behavior: well-calibrated models exhibit bimodal confidence, with correct predictions concentrated at high confidence and incorrect ones at low confidence, enabling accuracy gains via abstention on uncertain cases~\citep{whitehead2022reliable,khan2024consistency}.
 Condition~\circled{2} is easier to satisfy when the top-$1$ prediction is both confident and relatively well-calibrated (\emph{i.e.}, high $q(a^1|I,x)$ and low $\text{ECE}^1$), and lower-ranked ones are substantially less calibrated (\emph{i.e.}, large BS$^\alpha$ for sampling with parameter $\alpha$).
-In this case, miscalibration rapidly degrades correctness of low-ranked answers, whereas the top-$1$ remains relatively reliable.